 - Doesn’t require other 3rd party integrations (e.g. Zapier/Integromat)

-- Form requires minimal setup (no need to setup another table nor mapping multiple fields/select options)
+- The form requires minimal setup (no need to set up another table nor map multiple fields/select options)

 - Supports limiting linked record selection to a view.

-- Ability to redirect users to a custom page after record is updated. (e.g. your website)
+- Ability to redirect users to a custom page after the record is updated. (e.g. your website)

 - Attachments: the extension allows adding new attachments to a field, but doesn’t allow removing existing ones.

 - Auto-number: the extension requires creating a temporary record, which would effect the auto-number field’s sequential order.
 So if your workflow relies on it, our other extension ‘miniExtensions Form‘ would be a better option for you.